apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 In the "[examples/testsuite-default-checks](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-default-checks)" example, we explained the default generated Postman contract tests.

-This example focusses on assigning Postman variables based on the response of an API request, with the goal to be able to reuse them in other requests.
+This example focuses on assigning Postman variables based on the response of an API request, with the goal to be able to reuse them in other requests.

 _use-cases_: